nayanashettyft/pythonChallenges/leapyearfinder/README.md

     parser.add_argument('--year', required=True, type=int, help="--year YEAR")
     args = parser.parse_args()
 ```
-- Separate out the actual functionality needed from any helper that the program might need.
+- Always try to separate the actual function that your programme needs to perform from any helper you need
 ```
-Example: create separate classes for InputValidator and LeapYearFinder
+In this case, actual function is finding a leap year and hence LeapyearFinder should be a class and the InputValidator should be a separate class so we can convert helpers like InputValidator into libraries which allows us to reuse this logic for any other programme if needed
 ```
-- Think of modularizing your code with the use of functions when there are more than 3-4lines of code
+- Use functions so your code is more modular.
+And anytime you are writing a function more than 3 lines of code think if the logic can be broken down into smaller chunks.